 - Cleaning and disinfection of student desks and chairs is to be done daily as part of the nightly cleaning. - Frequently touched, shared surfaces should be cleaned and disinfected at least twice a day.
 These are surfaces that are typically touched multiple times a day by multiple people such as: - Door knobs and jams/frames, light switches in conference rooms, library chairs, tables, fridge handles, stairwell railings, elevator buttons, public kiosk and reception areas, water fountain buttons, vending machines, pencil sharpeners and thermostats. - Shared equipment and supplies should be cleaned and disinfected after each use by students or a member of school personnel other than custodians.
 This equipment includes computer lab equipment (keyboard, mouse, laptops, etc.), toys, gym and physical activity equipment, vocational equipment, music instruments, art supplies, science lab equipment, smartboard markers, microwaves, photocopiers and other materials or items that students may communally use.
-If this is not possible, the material in guestion should not be made available for common use. - Objects that some learners may put in their mouth must be rinsed with potable water after they have been cleaned and disinfected. - Washrooms and change rooms should be cleaned and disinfected frequently (at least 3 times a day). - Personal items and equipment should be cleaned and disinfected by its user.
+If this is not possible, the material in question should not be made available for common use. - Objects that some learners may put in their mouth must be rinsed with potable water after they have been cleaned and disinfected. - Washrooms and change rooms should be cleaned and disinfected frequently (at least 3 times a day). - Personal items and equipment should be cleaned and disinfected by its user.
 This cleaning and disinfection is customized to personal preference and standards and is done using school district supplied cleaning products and equipment.
-These are items such as: - o Desks, chairs, phones, and computer equipment. - High school students are to clean and disinfect their desk and chair after each course. - The designated isolation area is to be cleaned and disinfected after each use. - Clean and disinfect any surface that is visibly dirty. - Cleaning is always to be done prior to disinfection. - Unless there is a pre-existing agreement with the school district, daycare/after school programs, public libraries and public pools are responsible for their own cleaning and disinfection.
-It must at least meet minimum requirements set out in this document. - Limit items that are not easily cleaned (e.g., fabric or soft items, puzzle mats, etc.);
+These are items such as: - o Desks, chairs, phones, and computer equipment. - Students in Grades 6-8 are to clean and disinfect their desk and chair after each class if they change classrooms (for example, art or music class.) - $\circ$ Students in Grades 9-12 are to clean and disinfect their desk and chair after each class. - The designated isolation area is to be cleaned and disinfected after each use. - Clean and disinfect any surface that is visibly dirty. - Cleaning is always to be done prior to disinfection.